plumber-cd/runtainer/README.md

 ### Prerequisites

 You should be running local Kubernetes cluster.
 Your Kube Config (`~/.kube/config` or `KUBECONFIG`) should be pointing to that local cluster.
+RT will use your default context and a namespace set in it.

-The tool will run just fine if you point it to remote cluster - but it would make little sense since environment variables and local paths would not exist on the remote cluster node.
+RT will run just fine if you point it to a remote cluster - but it would make a very little sense since environment variables and local paths would not exist on the remote cluster node.
+Most likely the pod will just fail to start.

-It has been tested in the following scenarios:
+Supported setups (theoretically it can do just any local k8s setup, but only following are regularly tested with):

 #### Mac